Table of Contents

 Screen reader technology is popular.
 In a 2017 study, researchers proved that.
 More than 75 percent of those with vision loss used screen reader audio exclusively.
 If you have vision loss and have not tried a program like this, it could be a good place to start.

 With a new keyboard and screen reader technology, you may be ready to surf.
 But your experience can differ from one site to another.
-Web designers don’t always prioritize their websites for your use.
+Web designers do not always prioritize their websites for your use.

 Improve Your Mobile Experience